paolagres/json2sheets/README.md

 // Updates data in the specified row with the provided data client.updateRow(2, { Name: 'Send email', Date: '2023-03-02T13:07:00.000Z', Status: 'Done' })

-// Adds a new row with provided data at the end of the sheet client.addRow({ Name: 'Send email', Date: '2023-03-02T13:07:00.000Z', Status: 'Done' })
+// Adds new rows with provided data at the end of the sheet client.addRows([{ Name: 'Send email', Date: '2023-03-02T13:07:00.000Z', Status: 'Done' }])

-// Adds a new column at the end of the sheet client.addColumn()
+// Adds the provided number of columns at the end of the sheet client.addColumns(2)

 // Deletes the specified row or column from the sheet client.deleteRow(2)